 What inputs are required for the production of goods and services?
 All modern economics textbooks agree that labor and capital are fundamental factors of production.
 Some textbooks also include land which is usually a shorthand for all natural resources including agriculture, minerals, fuels, and sometimes environmental resources like clean air and water.
 Modern growth models typically ignore natural resources and include technology as the third factor of production.
 Other growth models include human capital, a measure of labor quality that is mainly determined by education.

 But the cult of the entrepreneur has infected some economics textbooks.
-This tradition ignores human capital and technology and glorifies entrepreneurship instead.
+This tradition ignores human capital and technology and instead elevates an overly glorified entrepreneur.
 For example, Wikipedia, the Fed, and several textbooks list four factors of production: Land, Labor, Capital, and Entrepreneurship.

 Entrepreneurship is also just a small fraction of another factor: labor.
 For example, Roland Mortimer drew a picture of the four factors of production, but both ‘labor’ and ‘entrepreneur’ are embodied in the same person.